Capital Gains Exemptions

 For the past several years, homeowners enjoyed the ability to make a profit of up to $500,000 (married) or $250,000 (single) on certain real estate investments and pay no (nada, zip, zilch, the big zero) capital gains taxes.
 This favorable provision in the tax code came within days of dying a painful death with the new tax programs initiated at the end of 2017 and taking effect in 2018.
 Fortunately, the provisions were maintained in a last-minute amendment to the proposed law.

-To make it clear why this is so important, let’s look at a couple of scenarios:
+To make it clear why this is so important, let’s look at a couple of scenarios, but please note that this blog is general information and not specific tax/legal advice.
+You should always consult a tax specialist when making financial decisions of this type.

 You and your spouse file jointly